 Listen to Your Favorite Audio Books

-Nothing makes the hours melt away on a long car ride like a good story, and audio books are available for just about any story you can think of.
+Nothing makes the hours melt away on a long car ride like a good story, and audiobooks are available for just about any story you can think of.
 Pick something new or a family favorite and listen together on the car’s stereo.
 Our favorite audiobooks include every single one of the Harry Potter books, Anne of Avonlea, The Little House on the Prairie series, and the Narnia books.
 This is truly something we never leave home without, and our kids begin researching ideas as soon as they learn of an impending trip.

 Play Family Road Trip Games

-Car games are a nice distraction for long stretches of highway.
-Family Vacation Critic has some great ideas for road trip games, or try this – ask one person to secretly choose something outside of the car to count.
+Road trip games are a nice distraction for long stretches of highway.
+Here’s one of our favorites: Ask one person to secretly choose something outside of the car to count.
 It could be mailboxes, street signs, police cars – just about anything goes.
-Each time the chosen item is seen by the person, he counts it out loud.
+Each time the chosen item is seen by that person, he counts it out loud.
 The rest of the family has to try and figure out what he is counting.
 Whoever guesses correctly gets a turn to count.
 The goal is to stump your family by counting something that nobody can figure out.

 Master the Fine Art of Parental Patience

 Every parent will have moments where they want to take drastic measures, but I can tell you from experience, that they always backfire.
 The family road trip can be an exhilarating adventure, or it can be a tiresome struggle.
-Keep in mind that your kids are away from the routines and structures of home.
+It’s important to keep in mind that your kids are away from the routines and structures of home.
 They will act out at times.
 Despite the urge to reprimand, shout, or pull out your hair, remember that keeping yourself calm will have a soothing effect on your whole family.

-Are you ready to hit the road?
+Are you ready to hit the road with your family?
 What are your favorite tips for dealing with long hours in the car with kids?